dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/extensibility.md

 [IMiddlewareFactory](/dotnet/api/microsoft.aspnetcore.http.imiddlewarefactory)/[IMiddleware](/dotnet/api/microsoft.aspnetcore.http.imiddleware) is an extensibility point for [middleware](xref:fundamentals/middleware/index) activation with nonconforming containers.

-This approach creates a middleware instance that's created and released via a middleware factory.
-The factory is registered as a scoped service with the app's container.

 `UseMiddleware` extension methods check if the middleware's registered type implements `IMiddleware`.
-If it does, it automatically uses the `IMiddlewareFactory` to resolve the `IMiddleware` instead of using the convention-based middleware activation logic.
+If it does, the `IMiddlewareFactory` instance is used to resolve the `IMiddleware` implementation instead of using the convention-based middleware activation logic.
+The factory is registered as a scoped service with the app's service container.

 Benefits:

 * Automatic middleware activation with nonconforming containers
-* Strong middleware typing as `IMiddleware`
+* Strong typing of middleware
 * Activation per request (injection of scoped services)

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/middleware/extensibility/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample))